 But, digital marketing is always changing, so some of your older content should be revamped with new material, including keywords, to increase your search ranking.
-If you revamp your older blog posts, your organic traffic can increase by as much as 111%.
+If you revamp your older blog posts, your blog content traffic can increase by 50 percent.

 4. Use keywords to optimize for voice search.

-Smart speakers such as the Amazon Echo have gotten very popular with consumers lately; forty percent of adults use smart speakers every day and it's expected that voice searches will make up 50 percent of all searches by 2020.
+Smart speakers such as the Amazon Echo have gotten very popular with consumers lately; 40 percent of adults use smart speakers every day and it's expected that voice searches will make up 50 percent of all searches in 2020.